casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/technology-stack.md

 The front-end, or *client-side* of a dApp consists of the interface that the user uses to interact with smart contracts on a Casper Network.
 This interface usually comes in the form of a website/webpage, mobile device application or computer program, but could also include APIs with endpoints that may be called or queried.

 You will need to choose a Casper-compatible SDK for the language you are using to call and query smart contracts on a Casper network.
-Casper's SDKs have methods available for constructing transactions and gathering global state data.
+Casper's SDKs have methods available for constructing Deploys and gathering global state data.
 While these interactions can be prepared on the front-end, they must be sent to the backend of your application before being sent off to a network, so as to fulfill [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requirements.

 ### Signing Transactions